 We take on the role of animateurs.
-The title of animatuer holds several meanings in Italy and France but essentially it means to breathe life into something.
-If, due to internal and external factors we have reached a place where we feel rusted, inanimate and demoralised then it is an animateurs role to facilitate spaces that open opportunities to welcome stillness, conversation and creativity.
+The title of animateur holds several meanings in Italy and France but essentially it means to breathe life into something.
+If, due to internal and external factors we have reached a place where we feel rusted, inanimate and demoralised then it is an animateur’s role to facilitate spaces that open opportunities, to welcome stillness, conversation and creativity.

-We accept the challenge that our work is an ongoing evolving dependent relationship between facilitators and participators.
-As such we consistently endeavour to hold equanimity in our hearts in order to discover places of space in order for new stories to appear.
+We accept the challenge that our work is an ongoing evolving relationship between facilitator and participator.
+As such we consistently endeavour to hold equanimity in our hearts in order to discover places of space for new stories to appear.

 Injecting positive disruptions into self-limiting beliefs, nurturing transformative small stories, we simultaneously aim to connect to some of the ‘wholesome larger stories’ of discipline and tradition displayed in previous cultures.
 We do this in order to foster harmony, vision, trust and direction.